Sam Higginbottom: Work in India

 On the recommendation of Henry Forman, Higginbottom arrived in India in 1903 as part of the North India Mission of the Presbyterian Church.
 From then until 1909 he taught economics and science in Allahabad Christian College (now Ewing Christian College).
 In 1904 he married Jane Ethelind Cody, of Cleveland, Ohio, who joined him in his work.
 They had five children together.

 In 1909, he returned to the United States and spent three years studying agriculture at Ohio State University, after which he went back to Allahabad, to teach scientific methods of farming.
 His educational programs grew into the founding of Allahabad Agricultural Institute in 1919.
 In 2009, Allahabad Agricultural Institute was rechristened as Sam Higginbottom University of Agriculture, Technology and Sciences (SHUATS) in honour of the founder.

 Higginbottom wrote two books: a book about his work published in 1921 and an autobiography published in 1949.
-While being in India, he developed close friendship with Mahatma Gandhi and Jawaharlal Nehru He retired in Florida in 1945.
-Higginbottom died in Frostproof, Florida at the home of his daughter, Mrs Charles Coates.
+While in India, he developed close friendships with Mahatma Gandhi and Jawaharlal Nehru.
+He retired in Florida in 1945.
+Higginbottom died in Frostproof, Florida at the home of his daughter, Mrs. Charles Coates.